-- Feeder Typically marketed to cow/calf operations and feedlots or fed to a grower's own cows - Feeder grass hay normally goes to feed on the farm - Good Typically exported or marketed as dry cow feed - Premium Most often exported but may also be sold to retail - Supreme alfalfa Commonly sold to dairies - O Supreme grass hay is most often exported or sold in the retail market.
+- Feeder Typically marketed to cow-calf operations and feedlots or fed to a grower's own cows. - Feeder grass hay normally goes to feed on the farm. - Good Typically exported or marketed to dairies as dry cow feed.
+(Dry cows have lower nutritional requirements.) - Premium Most often exported, but may also be sold to retail.
+Premium commodities in general are often exported to tap into international markets where there is a higher demand and willingness to pay for quality products.
+This allows producers to maximize their profits.

+- Supreme - Supreme alfalfa is most commonly sold to dairies. - Supreme grass hay is most often exported or sold in the retail market for horses.